nikhilavabrath/grocery_app/README.md

 - Add, update, and delete grocery items
 - Track item quantities and reorder levels
+- Will push a message when your recently ordered item is about to end(taking the time gaps between 2 orders of same item)
 - MySQL database integration for persistent storage
 - Simple, modular Python logic